Reading Time: 2 minutes

 Increased Sensitivity

 Being tone-deaf to any extent is no longer acceptable or even tolerable.
-The crisis ramped up people’s sensitivity and rendered it necessary to communicate with enormous sensitivity.
-Social listening plays a crucial role in allowing businesses to take the pulse of their target audiences and respond accordingly.
+The crisis heightened people’s sensitivity and made it necessary to communicate with great sensitivity.
+Social listening plays a crucial role in enabling businesses to gauge the sentiment of their target audiences and respond accordingly.

 Why?
 Unless leadership and marketing personnel can read minds, they will not know what their prospects are thinking and desiring unless they hear it directly from them.
 They also will have no idea what the perception of their brand is at any given time.
 Social listening offers a vital solution to these challenges.